2021 Kosovan local elections

 Local elections were held in Kosovo on 17 October 2021.
 Only 17 municipalities elected a mayor in the first round, and 21 will vote again on 14 November 2021.
-In Elez Han, the election was seriously hampered by election fraud, and a second ballot will be held in October/November 2021.
-On 25 October 2021, the Supreme Court annulled the decision for re-vote in Elez Han.
+In Hani i Elezit, the election was seriously hampered by election fraud, and a second ballot planned to be held in October/November 2021.
+On 25 October 2021, the Supreme Court annulled the decision for re-vote in Hani i Elezit.